openzipkin-attic/zipkin-sparkstreaming/README.md

 there are limited options for downsampling or otherwise.

 This project provides a more flexible pipeline, including the ability to
-* receive spans from other sources, like files.
+* receive spans from other sources, like files
 * perform dynamic sampling, like retain only latent or error traces
-* process data in real-time, like stream to alternate visualization tools
+* process data in real-time, like reporting or alternate visualization tools
-* adjust data, like scrubbing private data
+* adjust data, like scrubbing private data or normalizing service names

 ## Status
 Many features are incomplete.
 Please join us to help complete them.